department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 - Visit the [nearest VA medical center or clinic](http://www.va.gov/directory/guide/division.asp?dnum=1) to apply in person.
 Download, print, and fill out the [10-10EZ](http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).

 <div class="call-out" markdown="1">

-### What information will you need to complete this form?
+### What information will you need to complete the 10-10EZ?

 - Your most recent tax return
 - Social security numbers for yourself and your dependents